Catholic Charities Home > Refugee Immigration Services > FAQs

 What types of jobs do refugees get?

-Due to language barriers — or professional skills that do not easily transfer to the US job market — many refugees start out in entry-level jobs while they are working on their language skills or other job-related certification.
-Refugees are required to take the first job that becomes available to them.
+Due to language barriers — or professional skills that do not easily transfer to the U.S. job market — many refugees start out in entry-level jobs while they are working on their language skills or other job-related certification.

 Can refugees go back home?

 Refugees have freedom of movement.
 However, if they return to their home country they may jeopardize their refugee status.
-Refugees must apply for a Refugee Travel Document through Immigration to travel outside of the U.S.
+Refugees must apply for a Refugee Travel Document through U.S. Citizenship and Immigration Services (USCIS) to travel outside of the U.S.

 Are there medical conditions that exclude refugees from coming to the US?

 Yes, there are certain medical conditions that are excludable.
-These include active (not positive) TB, extreme mental retardation, and Hansen’s disease.
+These include active (not positive) TB, past or present physical or mental disorder with associated harmful behaviors, communicable diseases of public health significance, and Hansen’s disease.

 Can refugees file for their families to join them?